lindenpeters/lindenjadpeters.github.io/index.md

 ## About Me

-Hi, I'm [Your First Name], a student interested in [short blurb—e.g., game design, storytelling, building things, etc.].
+Hi, I'm Linden, a student interested in [short blurb—e.g., game design, storytelling, building things, etc.].
-This project was part of my final quest in [course name], and it reflects what I’ve learned about [theme—e.g., creativity, code, perseverance].
+This project was part of my final quest in Programming Fundamentals, and it reflects what I’ve learned about [theme—e.g., creativity, code, perseverance].

 ## About My Project